 How to Quickly Dress Up Like a Zombie

 Zombies rarely look neat and tidy.
-They're messy creatures and don't care where they crawl or roam and are likely to be covered in dirt and also blood from victims.
+They're messy creatures and don't care where they crawl or roam and are likely to be covered in dirt.
 Here's some quick and dirty ideas on getting the look.
 Try these techniques on unwanted clothing:

 - Massage some dirt or coffee over old clothes in order to make them look dirty.